-Problem It is difficult to manage space in PLS partitions because the actual clip

-Workaround New PLS commands have been added that provide the clip size

-(PlsGetClipSize) and return the free space in a set of partitions

-(PlsGetPartitionMap).

-PRC100

-Problem Using the Preliminary version of the PRC 100 configuration utility, a

-"Resources not available" message appears on the PRC 100 display.
+Pro blem It is difficult to manage space in PLS partitions because the actual clip size may be unknown and the free space in partitions is not visible.
+V Vorkaround New PLS commands have been added that provide the clip size (PlsGetClipSize) and return the free space in a set of partitions (PlsGetPartitionMap).
+PRC100 Pro blem Using the Preliminary version of the PRC100 configuration utility, a "Resources not available" message appears on the PRC100 display.

-Workaround The new Profile Protocol Resources utility, described in the Profile replaces the PRC 100 configuration utility.

-Family User Manual and included with this release, provides JPEG, MPEG and DVCPRO configuration capabilities.
-This new utility slave channel.
+Workaround The new Profile Protocol Resources utility, described in the Profile Family User Manual and included with this release, provides JPEG, MPEG and DVCPRO configuration capabilities.
+This new utility replaces the PRC100 configuration utility.